We move on to the Wednesday Rush Limbaugh Show, which will actually be hosted by Rush Limbaugh, Rush Back from a Day of Charitable Enterprise.

 Rush will be back tomorrow.

-I'm Mark Davis filling in making the flight up to Texas last night turnaround going home today.
+I'm Mark Davis filling in, making the flight up to Texas last night.

-Quick old turnaround that's just a joy working here with Bo and Mike and and Allie and everybody here at the EIB Northern Command.
+It's just a joy working here with Bo and Mike and Allie and everybody here at the EIB Northern Command.

-And so it's like twenty one seconds of me sitting in this chair uh showing you the room through the window where Mike and Bo are and the Greek salad that Ali went and got for me that I have now consumed.
+And so it's like 21 seconds of me sitting in this chair, showing you the room through the window where Mike and Bo are, and the Greek salad that Allie went and got for me that I've now consumed.

-So if this is if this is what you need to complete your day, there it is right there on Twitter at Mark Davis with more videos and other fun stuff to come.
+So if this is what you need to complete your day, there it is right there on Twitter at Mark Davis with more videos and other fun stuff to come.

 Stuff I write, things I do, things to hopefully delight and amaze you on the Twitter world at Mark Davis.